mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Federation of Arden does not, technically, exist.
 Arden is one of several independent worlds lying between the Imperial/ Zhodani borders that have been influenced by both powers over the centuries.
-In recent years Arden has begun proposing a ‘local defence association’ among nearby worlds with a view to creating a formal alliance neutral to both Zhodani and Imperial interests.
+In recent years Arden has begun proposing a 'local defence association' among nearby worlds with a view to creating a formal alliance neutral to both Zhodani and Imperial interests.
-Although this idea has not met with great enthusiasm, a number of political pressure groups, businesses and very minor shipping lines have recently begun making a lot of noise about a ‘Federation of Arden’.
+Although this idea has not met with great enthusiasm, a number of political pressure groups, businesses and very minor shipping lines have recently begun making a lot of noise about a 'Federation of Arden'.
 Exactly what is meant by this term depends on who is using it.
 It seems to commonly be used to describe a loose alliance of businesses and other groups attached to the political coat–tails of Arden.
 There are those who predict that some kind of trade or even military alliance may emerge in time.
 This would require other world governments to sign up, which does not seem imminently likely.
-It is probable that the whole thing is just talk, but the term ‘Federation of Arden’ has now passed into common use in the surrounding region.
+It is probable that the whole thing is just talk, but the term 'Federation of Arden' has now passed into common use in the surrounding region.
 Time will tell what form the Federation eventually takes.
 The Sword Worlds
 One of the big questions in the Marches is: which is correct: The